 - Provide strategic leadership around key issues in health professions education

 - Advocate for equity and justice in relation to health professions education.

 The Awards for each year will be announced when they are decided and presented at the Annual Conference in that same year.
-Recipients will be encouraged to attend the Annual Conference to receive the Award and present their work and may receive financial assistance towards registration and associated costs of attendance to the Conference.
+Recipients are expected to attend the Annual Conference to present their work and may receive financial assistance towards registration .
 Recipients will also be encouraged to produce a paper describing their work for publication in ANZAHPE’s Journal – Focus on Health Professional Education.